 The average farm size in this study was 3 hectares, indicating that farming is primarily practiced on a small scale.
-This finding aligns with Mdoda et al. [60], who noted that agriculture in the Eastern Cape Province is predominantly small-scale.
+This finding aligns with that of Mdoda et al. [60], who noted that agriculture in the Eastern Cape Province is predominantly small-scale.
 Among the smallholder farmers surveyed, 64% reported receiving extension services, with visits occurring five times a month.
-These services are vital, as they provide training on production and climate change adaptation, disseminate new agricultural techniques, and share important information about climate change and market trends.
+These services are vital as they provide training on production and climate change adaptation, disseminate new agricultural techniques, and share important information about climate change and market trends.
 Additionally, 66% of farmers are members of farm organizations, which play a significant role in enhancing their knowledge about climate change and adaptation through training sessions held twice every two months.
 These organizations serve as platforms for farmers to exchange valuable information regarding climate issues, innovations, new crop varieties, and other relevant topics, ultimately strengthening their resilience.
 As full-time farmers, they are on-site daily, enabling them to stay informed about ongoing developments and the impacts of climate change, which enhances their understanding of the importance of adaptation.
 Consequently, farmers primarily rely on grants and farm returns for their income.
 While some farmers have access to credit, many do not, compelling them to depend on their household monthly income to sustain their farming operations.
 This aligns with the findings of Mdoda [5] and Mujuru et al. [61], who reported that most smallholder farmers in the Eastern Cape struggle to access credit due to high interest rates, relying instead on social grants and farm income for their livelihood.
 Distance poses another challenge for smallholder farmers, as many are in remote areas.
 On average, they must travel 11 km to access input and output markets or visit the Department of Agriculture, which results in high transaction costs.
 Nevertheless, farmers have access to climate change information, which is crucial for raising awareness and implementing adaptation measures among smallholder farmers in this study.

 4.2.
 Smallholder Farmers’ Awareness of Climate Variability and Change in the Study Area

-This section starts by checking whether smallholder farmers knew about the climate change phenomenon.
+This section starts by checking whether smallholder farmers know about the climate change phenomenon.
 The results indicating that 78% of smallholder farmers are aware of climate change are significant, suggesting that many recognize its impact on their livelihoods, which is crucial for adaptation and resilience strategies.
 However, while this awareness is a positive step, the 22% who are unaware represent a critical group to enhance their resilience to climate impacts.
 Figure 3 shows the farmers’ awareness level.